parsiya/burputils/README.md

 * https://github.com/securityMB/burp-exceptions

 ## Usage
-Create an object inside `registerExtenderCallbacks` and assign it to the tab.
+Create an object inside `registerExtenderCallbacks` and assign it to the extension.

 ``` python
 def registerExtenderCallbacks(self, callbacks):